CopernicaMarketingSoftware/Documentation/Yothalot/helloworld.md

 pairs for each found word, and the reducers sum up these values to get to the total number of words.

-Because Yothalot comes with a simple PHP API (adding other APIs is work in progress), we show how you can implement the WordCount map/reduce job in PHP.
+Because Yothalot comes with a very simple [PHP API](copernica-docs:Yothalot/phpapi), we show how you can implement the WordCount map/reduce job in PHP.
 You simply start by writing your own WordCount class that implements the Yothalot\MapReduce interface.
 This MapReduce interface prescribes that you implement the methods `map()`, `reduce()`, and `write()`: the three common steps of the map-reduce algorithm.

 Besides these three methods you also need to implement the `includes()` method